v3rna5/Air_BnB_ProjectV.2/README.md

 [Github repository](https://github.com/v3rna5/Air_BnB_Project)

 This is my Angular JS Independent Project for Epicodus.
-It's a air b n b application.
-Users can add, edit their properties through their app, including details such amenities and address.
+It's a Airbnb application.
+Users can add, edit their properties through their app, including details such amenities, price and address.

 ## Setup/Installation Requirements